gmih/gmih.github.io/pages/raiding/index.md

 Every week, you can earn a maximum of 1 attendance point.
 This point can come from attending either a Friday or Saturday raid.
 We expect that you'll try to make as many raids as you can, but we don't want to penalize you for having an off schedule.

 If you’re going to miss a raid, please post in the “Truancy” sub-forum as soon as possible.

+An updated Attendance record can be found in the Link section on the forum sidebar.

 ### Behavior
 - While we are a mature guild that allows mature (or rather immature) humor and profanity, please help keep the guild a harassment-free space for everyone.
 Great Men in History prohibits harassment based on performance, gender, gender identity and expression, sexual orientation, disability, body size, race, or religion (or lack thereof).
 If someone asks you to stop, or you’re lashing out in anger, be willing to apologize and move on.